Construction of PacWave South started on June 1, 2021. Visit our Construction Updates page for more information.

 As PacWave South is pre-permitted for the majority of wave energy device types, clients will not have to undertake a costly and time-consuming permitting process prior to testing at the site.
 This will allow for more rapid optimization of designs.

 - All necessary infrastructure will be in place, including power and data cables and a shoreside grid connection facility (the Utility Connection and Monitoring Facility, or UCMF).

 - The site is permitted for the testing of up to 20 wave energy converters in four berths, allowing different technologies to be tested at the same time, with a maximum power output of up to 20MW.

 - Each berth will have a dedicated, 5MW-capable power and data cable connection to the UCMF.

 - All required environmental monitoring is being conducted by OSU.

 In March 2021, the Federal Energy Regulatory Commission (FERC) issued Oregon State University a license to build and operate the PacWave South test facility.
 This was the culmination of an unprecedented regulatory process that spanned nearly 10 years.
-Construction of PacWave South is currently underway, and the site should be operational by 2023, with grid-connected testing in expected to start in the spring/summer of 2025.
+Construction of PacWave South is currently underway and should be competed by late 2024.
+Grid-connected testing in expected to start in the spring/summer of 2025.

 Summary information about PacWave South is available here.